Pop kreatif: Definition

+The term "pop kreatif" first appeared in Indonesian media in the 1980s.
+Journalists Seno M. Hardjo and Bens Leo were cited to have popularized this term to differentiate the music presented by musicians such as Guruh Soekarnoputra, Eros Djarot, Chrisye, Fariz RM, and Dian Pramana Poetra from the musical artists of the pop melankolis genre.
+Frans Sartono, a former journalist for the daily Kompas who often collaborated with Bens Leo, stated that the term "pop kreatif" emerged from a discussion over how to classify different kinds of Indonesian pop music.
+According to Sartono, Bens Leo suggested that songs by Rinto Harahap, Pance Pondaag and similar composers be described simply as pop songs, while songs by Chrisye, Yockie Suryoprayogo, Eros Djarot and Addie MS be classified as "pop kreatif".
+In the late 1980s, the BASF Awards and HDX Awards, both later precursors to the Anugerah Musik Indonesia award, adopted a "Pop Kreatif" category to accommodate works outside the commercially dominant pop associated with Rinto Harahap, Pance Pondaag and Ari Wibowo.
+From so, the term was standardised across the Indonesian market.

 Ihsandia Muhammad of Geotimes described pop kreatif as featuring intricate instrumental arrangements, with prominent use of synthesizers and other electronic instruments.
 The lyrics of pop kreatif songs are often poetic and introspective than those of mainstream pop music, thus coining the term.
 The term itself also shaped public perception, positioning the genre as sophisticated and emblematic of the glamour of urbanists, in stark contrast to pop melankolis, which was often dismissed as tacky, rural, and outdated by the younger generation at the time.
+Indonesian composer Erwin Gutawa once described two distinct decades of pop kreatif; the 1980s as the era of solo vocalists, and the 1990s as the era of bands.

 The ban on pop melankolis had created an opportunity for musicians experimenting with jazz fusion and new wave styles, characterized by heavy use of synthesizers, to rise to prominence.
 Leveraging new technologies like synthesizers and drum machines, Indonesian musicians drew inspiration from Japanese City Pop, European Synth Pop, and American Boogie, blending these styles with Indonesia's musical undertones and flow taken from genres such like Gamelan and Keroncong.
 Arista Estiningtyas of Tirto.id noted that artists who are categorized within the creative pop genre tended to focus on creating unique rhythms, melodies, harmonies, instruments, dynamics, styles, and creative lyrics.
-To academic Kitano, he draws parallels between pop kreatif and the work of Japanese artists like Yamashita Tatsuro, likening it to the evolution of Japanese pop into what is often referred to as "new music."
-This suggests that pop kreatif represents a form of contemporary or trendy pop, characterized by its innovative approach.
-Whilst at its core, pop kreatif stands out as a genre that caters to urban, cosmopolitan audiences, reflecting modern influences and tastes that set it apart from traditional mainstream music.